The Complete Guide To Finding An Online Merchant Account

 While a merchant account is where your payment processor sends your customers’ payments before they are transferred to your business bank account, a payment gateway connects your online store to your payment processor, facilitating your customers’ online transactions.

 Payment gateways enable online transactions like so: the gateway integrates with your eCommerce store to securely capture the payment details for customer transactions.
 The gateway then routes that information to your payment processor or acquiring bank, which assumes control of the payment process.
 The gateway will then send an approval or decline message back to the merchant based on whether the processor/acquiring bank accepts the payment.
+Read our article about how payment gateways work for a more in-depth explanation.

 PCI Compliance With Online Merchant Accounts